Building View

 • Loss of consortium

 There is no cap on the amount of compensation that can be awarded in cases other than medical malpractice cases.
+A Boston fatal accident lawyer could provide more insight on the available damages in a particular case.

 We work on a contingency fee basis in all areas related to personal injury law, including cases involving fatal car accidents.
 You pay nothing to us unless we obtain compensation for you.